9 Things Not to Do While Visiting Pigeon Forge, From a Local

 What Comedy Barn is: A slapstick good time and one of the best shows in the area.
 What Comedy Barn isn’t: A dinner show.

-With that said, they do have a full concession stand that features the standard movie-theater-style fare including candy, pizza, and popcorn.
+That said, they do have a full concession stand that features the standard movie-theater-style fare, including candy, pizza,ย and popcorn.

 But don’t expect to show up to this one and be greeted with the kind of four-course meal you might find at The Stampede.

-If you want traditional Southern foods, I do not recommend going to the various celebrity eateries that have popped up in the area.
+If you want traditional Southern food, I do not recommend going to the various celebrity eateries that have popped up in the area.

 Of course, everything is subjective.
 I know people who love both of those places.